 In the past, we’ve taken a close look at how the procurement maturity curve affects its focus.
-Two recent posts addressed issues concerning the evolving role of procurement savings, compliance and enterprise alignment.
-In this blog series, we’ll consider supply chain risk in the context of procurement’s maturity.
-We start by looking at supplier risk and methods to monitor and mitigate it; then we’ll examine internal vs. external risk sources.
+Two recent posts addressed issues concerning the evolving role of procurement savings, information and technology.
+In this two-part blog series, we’ll consider supply chain risk in the context of procurement’s maturity.
+We start by looking at supplier risk and the available methods to monitor and mitigate it.
+Then we’ll examine internal vs. external sources of risk.

 Procurement: Sourcing risk mitigation

 After procurement has dealt with the primary internal spend management needs of the enterprise —savings generation and improving compliance — it’s time to look outward.
-Although not all external conditions have negative consequences, over time we have come to think of them collectively as risk.
+Although not all external conditions have negative consequences, over time their unpredictability has led us to think of them collectively as risk.
 Even when risks never materialize, we still expend energy and resources identifying them, monitoring them and coming up with mitigation plans.

 In order to manage risk, procurement needs a deep understanding of the suppliers we source from, as well as the geographies and markets we (and they) are involved in.
 Some risks affect us directly and some of them are embedded in multiple layers deep in the supply chain.
 This added distance makes risks hard to see and even harder to manage.
 Visibility challenges notwithstanding, if procurement is to play a role in addressing risk we have to significantly expand our perspective and approach.

 Move risk awareness up in the process

-In a needs-driven procurement process, we would traditionally optimize supply arrangements solely according to internal requirements and constraints, with a focus on savings and compliance.
-While this is a straightforward approach that pays huge short-term dividends for the enterprise, it underestimates the full impact that risk can have on the supply chain.
+In a needs-driven procurement process, we would traditionally optimize supply arrangements solely according to internal requirements and constraints, focusing primarily on savings and compliance.
+While this is a straightforward approach that pays huge short-term dividends for the enterprise, it under-represents the full and immediate impact risk can have on our business through the supply chain.